List of political scandals in Argentina: Argentine COVID-19 vaccination scandal (2021)

 Literary critic Beatriz Sarlo denounced that she was offered to be vaccinated "under the table," but refused to identify the people who did it.
 Faced with the complaint, Fernán Quirós, the Minister of Health of the Autonomous City of Buenos Aires, indicated that this did not happen in his jurisdiction.
 As a result of the scandal the country's Minister of Health Ginés González García resigned from office.

 Attempted assassination of Cristina Fernández de Kirchner (2022)

 On 1 September 2022, vice president Cristina Fernández de Kirchner was the target of an assassination attempt.
 A man approached her as she met with supporters outside of her official residence in Recoleta, Buenos Aires.

 Disappearance of Cecilia Strzyzowksi (2023)

 The suspected femicide of a woman implicates her boyfriends parents who were candidates in the 2023 Argentine provincial elections.
 Emerenciano Sena and Marcela Acuña were leaders of the United Socialists political party and candidates for the Chaco Province.

+VIP retirement payments (2024)

+In June 2024, various media outlets reported amid the conflict between pensioners and the government of Javier Milei that some individuals associated with heads of state in the country's history were earning millions of pesos as a form of VIP retirement payments.

+Among these cases exposed by media were the cases of former presidents Cristina Fernández de Kirchner and Alberto Fernández, former first ladies Zulema Yoma and Bety Nelly Andrés (de facto), and a daughter of former president José María Guido.

+Davos remarks scandal (2025)

+On 23 January 2025, Milei spoke at the World Economic Forum in Davos, Switzerland.
+In his speech, Milei strongly criticized what he referred to as gender ideology and lambasted those supporting the participation of transsexuals in sports.
+Milei also made a mention of the case of an American gay couple, William and Zachary Zulock, who were sentenced in December 2024 to 100 years in prison without the possibility of parole for raping their adoptive children and producing child pornography by exploiting them.

+As a consequence of the comparison, Milei faced political and social backlash, as well as from the press, sparking the anti-fascist march on 1 February 2025, which repeated itself under broader demands in 2026.